Purgatory House

 Purgatory House is an independent film written by 14-year-old Celeste Davis and directed by Cindy Baer, who were paired in the Big Sisters of America program when Davis was 11 years old.
 It deals with the topics of teen suicide and drug addiction from a teen's perspective.
 Shot in Los Angeles in the summer of 2001, this movie marked the beginning of the Democratization of Film.
 A critical darling, it screened at 25 festivals, won 12 festival awards, 2 PRISM Award Nominations, appeared on 5 critics lists for "Best Films of the Year" and was then distributed by Image Entertainment.

 Plot

-Purgatory House follows the after-life journey of Silver Strand (Celeste Marie Davis), a lonely teenage girl who abandoned her life of addiction with boyfriend Sam Johnny Pacar only to find herself caught somewhere between Heaven and Hell.
-Here Silver will decide if she'll accept her drab existence, or finally discover the power within herself to change.
-Her guides along the path to self-enlightenment include a wry Saint Jim Hanks, a motley group of fellow teen souls condemned also to the Purgatory House, and God herself also Jim Hanks.
-Written by and starring 14-year-old Davis, this semi-autobiographical fantasy is a snapshot of how it feels to be as a teenager in today's society.
-A wake up call, Purgatory Houses are here on earth.
-Can we help our kids find the way out?
+Purgatory House follows the after-life journey of Silver Strand (Celeste Marie Davis), a lonely teenage girl who abandoned her life of addiction with boyfriend Sam (Johnny Pacar) only to find herself caught somewhere between Heaven and Hell.
+Here Silver will decide if she'll accept her existence or finally discover the power within herself to change.
+Her guides along the path to self-enlightenment include a wry Saint Jim Hanks, a motley group of fellow teen souls condemned also to the Purgatory House, and God.